alephium/www/src/content/news/the-results-of-alephium-s-naming-competition-are-in-9b2b60ff184c/index.md

 ---
 date: 2022-02-09T10:14:03.517000Z
-description: The team has spoken & the favorite name suggestions are 🥁
+description: "The results of Alephium's naming competition are in!
+Discover the team's favorite name suggestions and celebrate the community's creativity in naming ecosystem components."
-spotlight: false
+seoDescription: "Alephium naming competition results announced - team's favorite name suggestions revealed.
+Community creativity in naming ecosystem components showcased."
 featuredImage: image_48a75b1094.jpg
 title: The results of Alephium’s naming competition are in!
 ---